I have struggled for YEARS to find a copper remover that REALLY worked!

 I have been shooting for about 46 of my 50 years, and have never seen a product that was so easy to use and cleaned the way Wipe Out cleans.
 I think back on the countless hours of brushing moping and cussing, not to mention using enough patching material to outfit every person on the globe with a pair of full length pants and enough cleaning solution to make every dingy piece of metal ever made in Detroit shine like a new dime, I was truly shocked.
 Wipe Out is the most amazing product I have ever seen, There is no barrel or breech that Wipe Out will not clean.
 I have used it in my Varmint rifle all of my Black Powder guns my large bore guns, and even the loose change in my pocket.
 IT CLEANS EVERYTHING I HAVE USED IT ON.

 It is my opinion that this is the best cleaning solution I have ever used!!!!!!
 It took the groups on my 22-250 from 1.75 to an amazing .312 at a 100 yds with just one cleaning.
 My Black Powder rifle (54 cal.) went from a 2.25 to a .521 at a hundred yards with just one cleaning as well.
-As you can see if you think your barbell needs to be replaced clean it once with Wipe Out and see the difference.
-I did however clean several of my guns twice because of the residue in the lands of the barbell.
+As you can see if you think your barrel needs to be replaced clean it once with Wipe Out and see the difference.
+I did however clean several of my guns twice because of the residue in the lands of the barrel.

 I thought I would give your wipe out a little plug.
 I’m in the business of killing coyotes, not in the business of endorsing or plugging the products I use but I should give credit where credit is due.